Understanding Wood Boiler Efficiency and EPA Ratings

 The Impact of Fuel Moisture Content on Calculating Efficiency Results

-In practice, that means that boilers tested using the HHV of wood fuel, as we do in the United States, generally have substantially lower reported wood boiler efficiency than boilers tested in Europe purely as a result of how the efficiency rating is calculated.
+In practice, that means boilerstested using the HHV of wood fuel, as we do in the United States, generally have substantially lower reported wood boiler efficiency than boilers tested in Europe purely as a result of how the efficiency rating is calculated.
 For example, a boiler tested in Europe with a 92% efficiency rating LHV will have an 82% efficiency HHV rating based on 25% moisture content fuel.
-As test fuel moisture content increases, the disparity between HHV efficiency and LHV efficiency increases.
+As test fuel moisture content increases, the disparity between HHV and LHV efficiency increases.
 Those results will be very different even before the impacts of disparate burn rate categories mentioned above are added to the equation.
-Remember too, that these two efficiency ratings are for the same boiler and do not change how much heat is converted from wood fuel to heat in your house, or how many emissions will be produced in normal, everyday use.

 1. If wood boiler efficiency is reported at 99%, it is almost certainly combustion efficiency.
 99% efficiency is likely not indicative of how much heat is being transferred from the fuel water for heating.

-4. The US EPA list of certified hydronic heaters (https://www.epa.gov/residential-wood-heaters/fact-sheet-summary-requirements-wood-fired-hydronic-heaters) displays efficiency as seasonal average efficiency.
-Due to different test methods being used and testing which is not necessarily indicative of how boilers are used in the real world, EPA efficiency listings are not useful.
+4. The U.S. EPA list of certified hydronic heaters displays efficiency as seasonal average efficiency.
+Due to different test methods and testing, which is not necessarily indicative of how boilers are used in the real world, EPA efficiency listings are not useful.

 5. Wood boilers tested with actual firewood rather than crib wood should more authentically represent actual field use.